jakobnissen/hardware_introduction/README.md

 This blog post is hosted on the BioJulia website: https://biojulia.net/post/hardware/

-This document is written as a Jupyter Notebook. (.ipynb format).
-If you can, I recommend running the code in Jupyter using an IJulia kernel so you can play around with it and learn.
+This document is written as a [Pluto notebook](https://github.com/fonsp/Pluto.jl).
+If you can, I recommend running the code in a Pluto notebook so you can play around with it and learn.
 Alternatively, read it on BioJulia's website.

 PR's are welcome.